-2 Scope of the technical advice
+2 Scope of the consultation paper

-- 16. ESMA was invited by the Commission to provide technical advice to assist it in formulating a delegated act specifying further the rules of procedure for the exercise of the power to impose fines or penalty payments to Benchmark Administrators, including provisions on the rights of the defence, temporal provisions, and the collection of fines or periodic penalty payments, and the limitation periods for the imposition and enforcement of fines and periodic penalty payments. - 17.
-However, before proposing rules of procedure for the imposition of penalties on Benchmark Administrators, ESMA would like to highlight the following points. - 18.
+- 13. ESMA is invited by the Commission to provide technical advice to assist it in formulating a delegated act specifying further the rules of procedure for the exercise of the power to impose fines or penalty payments to Benchmark Administrators, including provisions on the rights of the defence, temporal provisions, and the collection of fines or periodic penalty payments, and the limitation periods for the imposition and enforcement of fines and periodic penalty payments. - 14.
+However, before proposing rules of procedure for the imposition of penalties on Benchmark Administrators, ESMA would like to highlight the following points. - 15.
 First, ESMA notes that the advice requested is in relation to the requirement at Article 48i(10) of BMR as amended for the Commission to adopt rules of procedure for the exercise of the power to impose fines or periodic penalty payments by ESMA.
-Accordingly, this technical advice does not address matters of procedure in respect of (i) the acquisition or the withdrawal of recognition under Article 32 of BMR as amended or (ii) the assessment of the criticality of a benchmark under Article 20 of the BMR as amended.
+Accordingly, this technical advice does not address matters of procedure in respect of (i) the acquisition or the withdrawal of recognition under Article 32 of BMR as amended or (ii) the assessment of the criticality of a benchmark under Article 20 of the BMR as amended. - 16.
+Second, supervisory measures (under Article 48e of BMR as amended) which are unconnected with fines could, in theory, be also considered out of scope.
+However, this exclusion is in practice meaningless because it is only at the end of the enforcement procedure that ESMA decides whether to impose a fine and/or another supervisory measure (such as the issuance of a public notice).
+Furthermore, the wording of the TR and CRA Commission Delegated Regulations refer to supervisory measures even though the scope of the empowerment under Article 64(7) of EMIR and Article 23e(7) of the CRA Regulation is identical to the one provided in Article 48i(10) of BMR as amended.
+ESMA considers that it makes sense to follow the same logic as in the TR and the CRA